mattermost/mattermost-handbook-1/source/guides/onboarding.md

 ### Days 6-10
 ------------------------------------------

-15. (CEO) CEO meets with New Hire to welcome to Mattermost and discuss their onboarding experience.
+15. (CEO) Meets with New Hire to welcome to Mattermost and discuss their onboarding experience.
-16. (Head of HR) Optional meets with New Hire if first day meeting did not occur.
+16. (Head of HR) (Optional) Meets with New Hire if first day meeting did not occur.
 17. (People Ops) Schedules meetings with New Hire and Executive team.

 ### Days 11-21